matloff/fasteR/README.md

 + }
 ```

+You can enter the code for a loop or function etc. line by line at the
+prompt, as we've done here.
+R helpfully uses its '+' prompt (which I
+did *not* type) to remind me that I am still in the midst of typing the
+code.
+(After the '}' I simply hit Enter.)

 Here I intended the body of the loop to consist of a *block* of two
 statements, not one, so I needed to tell R that, by typing '{' before
 writing my two statements, then letting R know I was finished with the
 block, by typing '}'.
-Meanwhile R was helpfully using its '+' prompt
-(which I did *not* type) to remind me that I was still in the midst of
-typing the block.
-(After the '}' I simply hit Enter.)

 For your convenience, below is the code itself, no '+' symbols.
 You can
 copy-and-paste into R, with the result as above.